potassco/coom-benchmarks/README.md

 - Assumes that enumeration features have cardinality 1
 - Assumes that constant and numbers appear only on the right hand side of a binary relation
 - Paths starting with `root.foo` are not supported
+- How should arithmetics with undefined terms be handled?

 ### fclingo
 - Currently no division.
 Is this supported in fclingo?